Lead and Copper Rule Compliance

 Sampling Plan

-Review lead and copper compliance data to determine if your system may be impacted by the 10 μg/L trigger level, or new requirements for individual samples above 15 μg/L. If compliance is anticipated to be a challenge, review corrosion control treatment and optimization strategies.
+Review lead and copper compliance data to determine if your system may be impacted by the new 10 μg/L action level.
+If compliance is anticipated to be a challenge, review corrosion control treatment and optimization strategies.

 Communications that meet LCRR requirements